thosgood/thosgood.github.io/content/blog/2021-11-29-lie-algebra-cohomology-part-3.md

 # Relative Lie algebra (co)homology: some definitions

-As before, we will first give a complex whose internal cohomology computes relative Lie algebra cohomology, and then construct a projective resolution of $k^\triv$ so that we can show how we can recover the derived functor definition.
+As before, we will first give a complex whose internal cohomology computes relative Lie algebra cohomology, and then construct a projective resolution of $k^\triv$ so that we can show how to recover the derived functor definition.

 ::: {.rmenv title="Definition"}
 The *relative Chevalley--Eilenberg complex $\CE^\bullet(\gg,\hh;M)$* is defined by